MikeColetta/Weather-Dashboard/README.md

 After I got that to work I added the five day forecast.
 Initially I used JQuery to add the data into an HTML element.
 My tutor then introduced me to template literals.
 That was not only easier, but also saved me a lot of lines of code.
 My tutor also helped me set up the loop to put the forecast cards into the div.

-The last JavaScript features I added were to fix a scoping problem for the UV index.
+Additional JavaScript features I added were to fix a scoping problem for the UV index.
 I initially had my UV index in a separate function because I didn't know I could include multiple fetches in one function.
 I then added the .includes method onto the array of city history in the saveCitySearch function so I wouldn't display repeat cities.
-The final JavaScript feature I added was to use an if, else if, else statment to add the bootstrap button color to the UV index based on the severity level.
+To add the bootstrap button color to the UV index based on the severity level I added was to use an if, else if, else statment.

+Right when I thought the project was completed I realized I was missing one major feature.
+I forgot to include the ability to search using the past search history.
+I created another event listener on each list item using the jquery on click of "li" for the list item.
+That was advice I got from one of my classmates in my study group.
+Initially it did not work so I had to break apart the functions I had under the event listener to get it to run correctly.

 ## Project Link